soxofaan/dahuffman/README.rst

 - Not limited to byte/unicode string input, can handle other "symbols" or tokens, for example chess moves or sequences of categorical data, as long as these symbols can be used as keys in dictionaries (meaning they should be hashable).
+- properly handle end of encoded bit stream if it does not align with byte boundaries
+- supports both Python 2.7 and Python 3.6

 Installation
 ------------